fffonion/lua-resty-openssl/README.md

 To view a list of digest algorithms implemented, use `openssl list -digest-algorithms`.

 If `digest_name` is omitted, it's default to `sha1`.

+Staring from OpenSSL 3.0, this functions accepts an optional `properties` parameter to explictly select provider to fetch algorithms.

 [Back to TOC](#table-of-contents)